Spontaneously stabilised dark matter from a fermiophobic $U(1)'$ gauge symmetry: Extension of the minimal type Ib seesaw model as an effective model

+where $g_\chi$ is the degree of freedom in $\chi$ and $g^\mathfrak{s}_*$ is the degree of freedom of the relativistic species in the thermal bath.
+The function $K_2$ is the modified Bessel function of the second kind with order 2.
+Simple calculation shows that $X_f$ has to satisfy

-On the other hand, as a general feature of thermal production, a particle decouples from the thermal bath when the rate of its interaction with particles in the thermal bath drop below the Hubble constant.
-This freeze-out criterion indicates that $\Gamma_\chi(X_f)\simeq \Hub(X_f)$, which leads to
+On the other hand, as a general feature of thermal production, a particle decouples from the thermal bath when the rate of its interaction with particles in the thermal bath drops below the Hubble constant.
+This freeze-out criterion indicates that $\Gamma_\chi(X_f)\simeq \Hub(X_f)$.
+On the left side, the expression of the interaction rate reads $\Gamma_\chi=\left<\sigma\, v\right>_{\chi\chi} n^{\rm eq}_\chi$ and the number density of $\chi$ can be computed from Eq.\eqref{eq:omegaPREA} and Eq.\eqref{eq:Yield_chi} as